csm9493/FBI-Denoiser/README.md

 ## 3. Train PGE-Net (Supervised)

 Check 'train_est_mse.sh'.
-It contains five shall scripts to train PGE-Net on each dataset and seven types for ablation study.
+It contains five shall scripts to train PGE-Net on each dataset and seven shall scripts for ablation study.